2FA Sketch: Two-Factor Armor Sketch for Accurate and Efficient Heavy Hitter Detection in Data Streams: Experimental Results

-\bbb{IP Trace Dataset}: We use the public traffic trace datasets collected in Equinix-Chicago monitor from CAIDA\cite{caida}.
+\bbb{CAIDA Dataset}: We use the public traffic trace datasets collected in Equinix-Chicago monitor from CAIDA\cite{caida}.
 In our experiments, each packet is identified by its source IP address (4 bytes).
+There are about 25 millions packets in total.

+\bbb{Synthetic Dataset}: We generate synthetic datasets with 30 millions packets each, following the \textbf{Zipf} distribution \( p(x) = \frac{x^{-\alpha}}{\zeta(\alpha)} \), with varying \( \alpha \) values ranging from $0.4$ to $1.2$ with a step of 0.2.
+Zipf’s law, an empirical observation, describes the distribution in phenomena such as the frequency of web page visits.
+The different \( \alpha \) values represent varying levels of skewness, allowing us to simulate data streams with diverse characteristics.

-\presec \bbb{Implementation}: For finding heavy hitters (HH), we compare five approaches: Space-Saving (SS)\cite{SpaceSaving}, Count/CM Sketch\cite{cmsketch,csketch} with a min-heap (CountHeap/CMHeap), Elastic (the software version)\cite{elastic}, and Elastic\_HH, all of which are implemented in C++.
-For the above five algorithms, the default memory size is 300KB and we set the heavy hitter threshold to 0.01\% of the number of all packets in every experiment.
-For both Elastic and Elastic\_HH, we use the parameters in the open-sourced code of Elastic.
-Specifically, we store 7 flows and one $vote^-$ in each bucket of the heavy part.
-The ratio of the heavy part and the light part is set to 3:1 for Elastic.
-For CountHeap/CMHeap, we use 3 hash functions for the sketch and set the heap capacity to 4096 nodes.
+\presec \bbb{Implementation}: We compare six heavy hitter detection approaches: SpaceSaving (SS)\cite{SpaceSaving}, Count/CM Sketch\cite{cmsketch,csketch} with a min-heap (CountHeap/CMHeap), Elastic Sketch\cite{elastic}, Chain Sketch (Chain) \cite{chainsketch} and 2FA Sketch.
+All algorithms are implemented in C++ with 100KB default memory size and 0.01\% heavy hitter threshold in every experiment.
+For Elastic and Chain Sketch, we use the parameters in the open-sourced code.
+For both Elastic and 2FA Sketch, we store 7 flows and one $vote^-$ in each bucket of the Heavy Part.
+Elastic uses a 3:1 Heavy to Light Part ratio.
+The variant of 2FA Sketch employing solely Armor 1 is designated as 1FA.
+In the implementation of Armor 2, the ratio $\frac{\Theta_0}{\Theta}$ is configured to 0.5.
+For CountHeap / CMHeap, we use 3 hash functions for the sketch and set the heap capacity to 4096 nodes.

-\presec \bbb{Computation Platform}: we conducted all the experiments on a machine with one 4-core processor (8 threads, Intel Core i7-8550U@1.80GHz) and 15.4 GB DRAM memory.
-To accelerate the processing speed, we use SIMD (Single Instruction Multiple Data) instructions for both Elastic and Elastic\_HH.
+\presec \bbb{Computation Platform}: we conducted all the experiments on a machine with one 4-core processor (4 threads, AMD EPYC 7662@2.0GHz) and 15.4 GB DRAM memory.
+To accelerate the processing speed, we use SIMD (Single Instruction Multiple Data) instructions for both Elastic and 2FA Sketch.
 With the AVX2 instruction set, we can find the minimum counter and its index among 8 counters in a single comparison instruction.
 Also, we can compare 8 32-bit integers with another set of 8 32-bit integers in a single instruction.